daniel41silva05/Production_Control_Industrial_ISEP/documentation/user-stories/us001/01.requirements-engineering/Readme.md

 * **AC05:** Email must contain a prefix before the "@" symbol and a domain after it.
 * **AC06:** Address must include a street, zip code (in the format "xxxx-xxx"), town, and country.
 * **AC07:** Company type must be selected from a predefined list (Individual or Company).
-* **AC08:** System should ensure only authorized administrators can register clients.

 ### 1.4.
 Found out Dependencies